Negotiating Working Capital: Maximizing M&A Valuation

 A working-capital hurdle is a predetermined working-capital amount that is assumed in the purchase price.
 For example, a deal might include a purchase price of $100m based on the seller’s delivery of $15m of working capital at closing.
 If the seller delivers less than the agreed upon working capital amount at closing, the purchase price will be adjusted accordingly.

 The working capital issue is highly complex and can be one of the most contentious issues in M&A negotiations.
-During this webinar we will explore:
+During the webinar Ben explores...

 - How working-capital hurdles provide protection and benefits to both parties in a transaction